steve-crouch/dirac-job-scheduling/_episodes/03-using-modules.md

 >
 > You may ask so what if we load multiple versions of the same module?
 > For example, if you want to
-> Depending on how your system is configured this may be possible, e.g.
+> Depending on how your system is configured, this may be possible, e.g.
 >
 > ~~~
 > module load julia/1.9.1